Hundreds killed in Israeli air raid on Gaza hospital

 Images shared on social media appeared to show fire engulfing the building, widespread damage and bodies scattered in the wreckage.

-Since Israel began pounding Gaza from the air on October 7, tens of thousands of people seeking refuge from the bombardment have fled to hospitals throughout Gaza.
+Since Israel began pounding Gaza from the air on October 7 following an unprecedented attack by Hamas inside Israel, tens of thousands of people seeking refuge from the bombardment have fled to hospitals throughout Gaza.

+Israel blamed the blast at the hospital on a failed rocket launch by the Palestinian Islamic Jihad group, which denied responsibility.

+Following the attack, anti-Israel protests erupted in the occupied West Bank and several cities across the Middle East, while Jordan cancelled a summit scheduled for Wednesday that was due to attended by the presidents of the United States, Egypt and the Palestinian Authority.

+Speaking at the opening ceremony of the Belt and Road Forum in Beijing, he condemned the Hamas attacks against civilians in Israel, but said “those attacks cannot justify the collective punishment of Palestinian people”.

+He called for an immediate humanitarian ceasefire and made appeals to “ease the epic human suffering”.

-The World Health Organization condemned the attack and demanded the immediate protection of civilians and health care in the Palestinian enclave.
+The World Health Organization also condemned the attack and demanded the immediate protection of civilians and healthcare in the Palestinian enclave.

-“WHO strongly condemns the attack on Al Ahli Arab Hospital”, the UN health agency’s director-general Tedros Adhanom Ghebreyesus said on the social media platform X.
+“WHO strongly condemns the attack on Al Ahli Arab Hospital”, the UN health agency’s Director-General Tedros Adhanom Ghebreyesus said on the social media platform X.

-Egypt said it denounced the attack “in the strongest terms”.
-Canadian Prime Minister Justin Trudeau said, “It’s not acceptable to hit a hospital”.
+Canadian Prime Minister Justin Trudeau said, “It’s not acceptable to hit a hospital.”

 Reporting from Gaza, Al Jazeera’s Tareq Abu Azzoum said the area where the air raid hit was “full of displaced people”.